Ōmura Masujirō: As a military leader

-The Making of the Meiji Military
+The making of the Meiji military

-After the Meiji Restoration, the government recognized the need for a stronger military force that placed their loyalty in the central government as opposed to individual domains.
+After the Meiji Restoration, the government recognized the need for a stronger military force that placed their loyalty to the central government as opposed to individual domains.
 Under the new Meiji government, Ōmura was appointed to the post of hyōbu daiyu, which was equivalent to the role of Vice Minister of War in the newly created Army-Navy Ministry.
-In this role, Ōmura was tasked with the creation of a national army along western lines. Ōmura sought to duplicate the policies he had previously successfully implemented in Chōshū on a larger scale, namely, the introduction of conscription and military training for commoners, rather than reliance on a hereditary feudal force.
+In this role, Ōmura was tasked with the creation of a national army along Western lines. Ōmura sought to duplicate the policies he had previously successfully implemented in Chōshū on a larger scale, namely, the introduction of conscription and military training for commoners, rather than reliance on a hereditary feudal force.
 He also strongly supported the discussions towards the abolition of the han system, and with it, the numerous private armies maintained by the daimyō, which he considered a drain on resources and a potential threat to security.

-During a council meeting in June 1869, Ōmura argued that if "the government was determined to become militarily independent and powerful, it was necessary to abolish the fiefs and the feudal armies, to do away with the privileges of the samurai class, and to introduce universal military conscription". Ōmura's ideal military consisted of an army patterned after that of the Napoleonic French armies and a navy that was patterned after the British Royal Navy.
-For this reason, even though the French government had lent tactic support to the Tokugawa regime during the wars of the Meiji Restoration through supply of weapons and military advisors, Ōmura continued to push for the return of the French military mission to train his new troops.
+During a council meeting in June 1869, Ōmura argued that if "the government was determined to become militarily independent and powerful, it was necessary to abolish the fiefs and the feudal armies, to do away with the privileges of the samurai class, and to introduce universal military conscription". Ōmura's ideal military consisted of an army modeled after the French Imperial Army and a navy patterned after the Royal Navy.
+For this reason, even though the French government had lent tactic support to the Tokugawa regime during the wars of the Meiji Restoration through the supply of weapons and military advisors, Ōmura continued to push for the return of the French military mission to train his new troops.

-Ōmura faced opposition from many of his peers, including most conservative samurai who saw his ideas on modernizing and reforming the Japanese military as too radical.
-What Ōmura was advocating was not only ending the livelihood of thousands of samurai, but also the end of their privileged position in society.
+Ōmura faced opposition from many of his peers, including from most conservative samurai who saw his ideas on modernizing and reforming the Japanese military as too radical.
+What Ōmura was advocating was not only ending the livelihood of thousands of samurai but also the end of their privileged position in society.

 A man of strong character, Ōmura had come to entertain such disgust at the cramped military system of feudalism that a story is told of his refusing to talk to a close companion of arms who offended him by wearing his long samurai sword during a conference.